ietf-wg-alto/draft-alto-oam-yang/objectives.md

 | R7: The data model should provide performance monitoring for ALTO-specific metrics.                 | Section 16.2.5 of {{RFC7285}}, Section 3.4 of {{RFC7971}} |
 {: #TableReq title="Basic Requirements of Data Model for ALTO O&M."}

-## Additional Requirements for Extensibility
+## Additional Requirements for Extensibility {#extra-req}

 R8: As the ALTO protocol is extensible, the data model for ALTO O&M should allow for augmentation to support potential future extensions.

 ## Overview of ALTO O&M Data Model for Reference ALTO Architecture

-[](#alto-ref-arch) shows a reference architecture for ALTO server implementation and YANG modules that server components implement.
+[](#alto-ref-arch) shows a reference architecture for the ALTO server implementation and YANG modules that these server components need to implement.
 The server manager, information resource manager and data source listeners need to implement `ietf-alto.yang` (see [](#alto-model)).
 The performance monitor and logging and fault manager need to implement `ietf-alto-stats.yang` (see [](#alto-stats-model)).

 The data broker and algorithm plugins are not in the scope of the data model